ISPMBern/covid-19/living-review/screening_app_manual/README.md

 # How to use the screening app

 ## The purpose of the app
-We are conducting a living systematic review on COVID-19/Sars-CoV-2.
+We are curating evidence on COVID-19/Sars-CoV-2.
 We collect publications and we screen them to preclassify information.

 * We keep track of the accumulation of evidence over time
 * We will use observational studies to parameterize models